seregazhuk/php-watcher/README.md

 php-watcher [your php app]
 ```

-Using PHP-Watcher is simple, if your application accepts a host and port as the
+Using PHP-Watcher is simple.
+If your application accepts a host and port as the
  arguments, I can start it using option `--arguments`:

 ```bash